MrAndyStorey/port-scanner/README.md

-# port-scanner
+# Port Scanner
-A demonstration of how you might build a Sport Scanner for KS4 and KS5 pupils.
+A demonstration of how you might build a Port Scanner for KS4 and KS5 pupils.